Axel T. Brunger

 Axel T. Brunger (born November 25, 1956) is a German American biophysicist.
 He is Professor of Molecular and Cellular Physiology at Stanford University, and a Howard Hughes Medical Institute Investigator.
 He served as the Chair of the Department of Molecular and Cellular Physiology (2013–2017).

 Early life

-Brunger was born in Leipzig, Germany, on November 25, 1956.
+Brunger was born in Leipzig, East Germany, on November 25, 1956.
 He graduated with a degree in Physics and Mathematics from the University of Hamburg in 1977.
 He completed his Diplom in Physics from the University of Hamburg in 1980.
 He completed his PhD in Biophysics from Technical University of Munich in 1982, advised by Klaus Schulten.

 Academic career

-Brunger held a NATO postdoctoral fellowship to work with Martin Karplus at Harvard University, where he subsequently became a research associate in the Department of Chemistry after a brief return to Germany.
-He joined the Molecular Biophysics and Biochemistry department at Yale University in 1987 and moved to Stanford University in 2000.
+Brunger held a NATO postdoctoral fellowship to work with Martin Karplus at Harvard University, where he subsequently became a research associate in the department of chemistry after a brief return to Germany.
+He joined the molecular biophysics and biochemistry department at Yale University in 1987 and moved to Stanford University in 2000.
 Brunger was elected to the United States National Academy of Sciences in 2005 and won the inaugural DeLano Award for Computational Biosciences in 2011.